MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 ```

-1. name: the name that will appear in the C++ configuration dropdown.
-This property value can also be used as a macro `${name}` to specify other property values.
-For an example, see the "buildRoot" definition in CMakeSettings.json.
+1. **name**: the name that appears in the C++ configuration dropdown.
+This property value can also be used as a macro, `${name}`, to specify other property values.
+For an example, see the **buildRoot** definition in CMakeSettings.json.
-1. generator: maps to the -G switch and specifies the generator to be used.
-This property can also be used as a macro `${generator}` to help specify other property values.
+1. **generator**: maps to the **-G** switch and specifies the generator to be used.
+This property can also be used as a macro, `${generator}`, to help specify other property values.
 Visual Studio currently supports the following CMake generators:

     - "Ninja"
     - "Visual Studio 14 2015"